 As Mr. Bloom has planned all morning, he joins Paddy Dignam’s funeral cortege at 11 am.
-Together with Martin Cunningham, Jack Power, and Simon Dedalus (Stephen’s father), Mr. Bloom will traverse Dublin by horse-drawn carriage, beginning at the Dignam home in the southeast corner of central Dublin (just east of the Aviva Stadium noted on the Google map to the right), going through the heart of the City Center, and ending at Glasnevin Cemetery in the north (marked on the map with the red drop pin).
+Together with Martin Cunningham, Jack Power, and Simon Dedalus (Stephen’s father), Mr. Bloom will traverse Dublin by horse-drawn carriage, beginning at the Dignam home in the southeast corner of central Dublin (just east of the Aviva Stadium noted on the Google Earth path to the right), going through the heart of the City Center, and ending at Glasnevin Cemetery in the north).
 In Homer’s Odyssey, “Hades” is the land of the dead, to which Odysseus travels in order to learn from the great prophet Tiresias how he might return to his home in Ithaca.
 Likewise, Mr. Bloom in this episode visits the memories of loved one who have passed away and wrestles with thoughts of his own home, where his wife Molly and her lover Blazes Boylan will meet later this afternoon.

 The episode is divided into two parts: first, the 20ish minute journey through town and the conversation between the four men in the carriage (along, of course, with the inner monologue of Mr. Bloom); then, the funeral itself at Glasnevin (nee Prospect) Cemetery.
 We gather from the social interactions depicted in this episode, snarling as they are with anti-Semitism, that Mr. Bloom is exiled within his community, in juxtaposition to Stephen Dedalus’s self-declared exile.